risenW/datasist-doc/contributing.md

 ### Pushing your changes

-When you want your changes to appear publicly on your GitHub page, you can push to your forked repo with:
+Now, you want your changes to appear publicly on your GitHub page, you can push to your forked repo with:

 ```text
 git push